digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/payoff-modeling/basic-builders.rst

 Zero
 ====

-The ``zero`` constructor is used to indicate the absence of cashflows.
+The ``zero`` constructor is used to indicate the absence of cashflows and other contractual events.
 We can setup this very simple initial payoff as follows

 .. literalinclude:: ../../finance-payoff-modeling/daml/Examples/BasicCombinators.daml
   :language: daml